Children can learn so much from playing with toys! Whether it’s a doll, workbench or pretend play kitchen set!

 But, have dolls and doll accessories available and don’t make it seem like a doll is for girls and they shouldn’t be playing with one.

-Your son can grow up to be manly tough guy who is also kind, compassionate and caring!
+Your son can grow up to be manly tough guy who is also kind, compassionate and caring and perhaps even a great chef too!

 Make sure to read this mother’s story about her son’s natural love of dolls and what she is doing about it.